PrestaShopCorp/ps_eventbus/README.md

 ² Feature enabled only with PsFacebook module

 ### Debugging
-There are 3 variables that are passed "magically" from the apiFront file to the end of the chain (repositories and errorHandler):
+There are 3 variables that are passed globally from the apiShopContent file to the end of the chain (repositories and errorHandler):
 - PS_EVENTBUS_EXPLAIN_SQL_ENABLED
 - PS_EVENTBUS_VERBOSE_ENABLED
 - PS_EVENTBUS_LOGS_ENABLED

 These variables are defined via the PHP function define() and reused in the files mentioned above.
-The reason for this usage is to avoid having to pass these variables through the entire execution chain to retrieve them at the end of the chain (e.g., apiFront => frontService => shopContentService => shopContentRepository).
+The reason for this usage is to avoid having to pass these variables through the entire execution chain to retrieve them at the end of the chain (e.g., apiShopContent => frontService => shopContentService => shopContentRepository).